matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 4. Command a joint configuration and apply it in the nullspace of the Cartesian robotic task.
 5. Execute joint-space trajectories.

-- TODO: Motivate use of ROS, highlight the shortcomings of FDCC package.
-Highlight our multi-robot support.
+Moreover, the Robot Operating System (ROS) is an open-source middleware that is widely used in the robotics community for the development of robotic sofware systems [@quigley:2009].
+Within ROS, such a compliant control solution is available for position-commanded and velocity-commanded robotic manipulators with the `cartesian_controllers` package [@FDCC].
+However, if a robotic manipulators supports to directly be commanded joint torques, *e.g.*, the `KUKA iiwa` or the `Franka Emika Robot (Panda)`, this is often the preferred control strategy, since a stable compliant behavior might be achieved for position-commanded and velocity-commanded robotic manipulators [@lawrence:1988].

-Within the Robot Operating System (ROS) such a compliant control solution is available for position-controlled and velocity-controlled robot arms with the `cartesian_controllers` package [@FDCC].
-However, if a robot arm such the `KUKA iiwa` or the `Franka Emika Robot (Panda)` supports to directly command joint torques, this is often the preferred control strategy.
-A complete implementation of such a solution is not available:
+A complete implementation of compliance for torque-commanded robtics manipulators is not available, and the existing solutions can only be used for a single type of robotic manipulator:

 |                         | Reference<br> Pose<br> Update | Cartesian<br> Stiffness<br> Update | Cartesian<br> Wrench<br> Update | Nullspace<br> Control | Kinesthetic<br> Teaching | Trajectory<br> Execution | Multi-Robot<br> Support |
 |-------------------------|:-----------------------------:|:----------------------------------:|:-------------------------------:|:---------------------:|:------------------------:|:------------------------:|:-----------------------:|